Xolilizwe Sigcawu

 King Xolilizwe Ka-Zwelidumile (Mzikayise Sigcawu; 6 June 1926 – 31 December 2005) was the King of the Xhosa people from 10 April 1965 to 31 December 2005.
 King Xolilizwe was an active member of the National House of Traditional Leaders of South Africa.
 He was the oldest son of King Bungeni Zwelidumile Sigcawu.

 Marriages and children

-King Xolilizwe married five wives who produced five sons and six daughters.
+King Xolilizwe married five wives including Queen Nondwe, (the daughter of Western Mpondoland King Victor Poto Ndamase "Aa!
+Bhekuzulu!", and sister to King Tutor Vulindlela Ndamase "Aa!
+Nyangelizwe!") who produced five sons and six daughters.